hpcleuven/VscDocumentation/source/leuven/services/openondemand.rst

 You can use this interface by navigating to the `KU Leuven Open OnDemand page`_.
 You can log in using your KU Leuven or VSC credentials.
-Access is only granted to VSC3 users for the moment.
+Access is only granted to VSC3 users at the moment.
 Once logged in, you'll notice you are connected with your VSC account.

 Use